ChristosHadjichristofi/Grades-Blockchain-dApp/README.md

 * Solidity (for the smart contract)

 ## General Idea
-* The nodes of the private blockchain network are the secretaries of the university schools
+* The users of the private blockchain network are the secretaries of the university schools
 * A master user can retrieve all participants
 * A master user can start a vote to add a new participant in the network.
 Several users can be voted to participate and have access to the blockchain's data.
 Many users can belong to a School
 * When a vote has began for a specific wallet to be added as a participant, all the participants can vote for or against.
 There must be unanimity so as this wallet is added as a participant